 Materials required for building a spiral herb garden

-Before beginning the construction of your herb spiral, you would need the following materials that are either available free of cost or at very less price.
+Before beginning the construction of your herb spiral, you would need the following materials that are either available free or very cheap.
 You would need soil, cardboard sheets, lots of limestone and limestone rubble, mature compost, plants, spade, wheelbarrow, rope, stick, measuring tape, large containers and gravel.
 You can also collect wood chips and crushed stones that you can lay around the spiral.

 Step by step guide on building a herb spiral